Tesla Roadster (first generation): Top Gear controversy

 In the third quarter of 2008, Top Gear's Jeremy Clarkson reviewed two production Roadsters with the v1.5 transmission and described the driving experience with the exclamations "God Almighty!
-Wave goodbye to the world of dial-up, and say hello to the world of broadband motoring!" and "This car is biblically quick!" when comparing the acceleration versus the car the Roadster was based on, a Lotus Elise.
+Wave goodbye to dial-up, and say hello to the world of broadband motoring!" and "This car is biblically quick!" when comparing the acceleration versus the car the Roadster was based on, a Lotus Elise.
 Clarkson also noted, however, that the handling of the car was not as sharp as that of the Elise: "through the corners things are less rosy".

 The segment also claimed that the car's batteries would run flat after 55 mi of heavy use on a track and showed the car being pushed off the track.

 Tesla spokesperson responded with statements in blogs and to mainstream news organizations that the cars provided to Top Gear never had less than 20% charge and never experienced brake failure.

 In addition, neither car provided to Top Gear needed to be pushed off the track at any point.

 Clarkson also showed a wind turbine with stationary rotor blades and complained that it would take countless hours to refuel the car using such a source of electricity, although the car can be charged from a 240 V 70 A outlet in as little as 3.5 hours.